ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 ### GitHub Actions

-We use GitHub Action workflows to update `pre-commit`, run code quality checks on pull requests, and to automate profiling and release publication.
+We use GitHub Action workflows to update `pre-commit`, run code quality checks on pull requests, and to automate the publication of package releases on PyPI.
 See the [GitHub Actions page](./github_actions.md) for details.

 ### Package version releases